GitHub

 the monitoring system)

-if you don't have the package installed, you will need to download it from
+if you don't have the libraries installed, you will need to download them from

 http://net-snmp.sourceforge.net before you can use this plugin.